-- (i) DD3 issued to the Sellers as consideration for the purchase of a portion of the Series C and Series D shares and the BLSM shares outstanding as of December 31, 2019, a debt acknowledgement in an amount equal to \$15,000,546.00; - (ii) all of Betterware shares issued and outstanding immediately prior to the Closing were canceled and, Campalier and Forteza received, directly and indirectly (through the Invex Security Trust), 18,438,770 and 11,761,175, respectively, of Betterware's shares; and - (iii) all of DD3's ordinary shares issued and outstanding immediately prior to the Closing were canceled and exchanged for Betterware shares on a one-for-one basis.
+- DD3 issued to the Sellers as consideration for the purchase of a portion of the Series C and Series D shares and the BLSM shares outstanding as of December 31, 2019, a debt acknowledgement in an amount equal to \$15,000,546.00; - (ii) all of Betterware shares issued and outstanding immediately prior to the Closing were canceled and, Campalier and Forteza received, directly and indirectly (through the Invex Security Trust), 18,438,770 and 11,761,175, respectively, of Betterware's shares; and - all of DD3's ordinary shares issued and outstanding immediately prior to the Closing were canceled and exchanged for Betterware shares on a one-for-one basis.

-Immediately after the Business Combination closed, on the same day, 2,040,000 shares of the Company offered for subscription and payment under the Company's initial public offering in the U.S. on the Nasdaq Capital Market ("Nasdaq") were subscribed and paid for by different investors.
-The remaining 2,460,000 ordinary treasury shares were cancelled.
+Immediately after the Closing, on the same day, 2,040,000 shares of the Company offered for subscription and payment under the Company's public offering in the U.S. on the Nasdaq were subscribed and paid for by various investors.

-As a result of the Business Combination and the subscription and payment of 2,040,000 Betterware's shares in Nasdaq, all of Betterware's shares issued and outstanding were canceled and new shares were issued.
-As a result, of the Business Combination, Betterware has 34,451,020 issued and outstanding shares, distributed as follows:
+As a result of the Business Combination and the additional shares issued in the public offering, Betterware had 34,451,020 issued and outstanding shares, distributed as follows: